IC Student Employment Handbook

 -

-When work-related conflicts arise, the employer and employee should attempt to resolve the problem informally.
-The conflict should be resolved through open discussion; however, if additional mediation is required, the student or student supervisor should contact their HRBP regarding next steps.
+When work-related conflicts arise, the student supervisor and student employee should attempt to resolve the problem informally.
+The conflict should be resolved through open discussion; however, if additional mediation is required, the student or student supervisor should contact the Student Employment Specialist.

 Use the following suggestions to resolve employer/employee conflicts: